mrcjkb/haskell-tools.nvim/README.md

 Depending on the project, it might also be necessary to manually build (`cabal build` or `stack build`) once.
 Try this if the LSP features seem to be working in some project files only, but not in others.

+Note that as of this date, generated Haskell modules (in particular by tools like `hsc2hs` or `c2hs`) are not supported.
+Such modules will be marked as `Could not find module` errors at their import sites.

 ### Minimal config

 To troubleshoot this plugin with a minimal config in a temporary directory,